-While we are rapidly approaching the halfway point of the 2021 season, the oddsmakers have begun to make serious adjustments in their future markets.
+While most clubs have now played one-third of the 162 games of the 2021 season, oddsmakers are already making serious adjustments in their future markets.
 Focusing on one favorite or spotting a longshot who offers long-term value still remains the best way to attack futures betting.

 Let’s take a deeper look into the risers and fallers in each respective offering at the Westgate Superbook in Las Vegas.

-Similarly over in the American League, the AL Central-leading White Sox, have watched their opening odds of 12/1 cut down to 7/1.
-Additionally, the Boston Red Sox continue to surprise.
-The oddsmakers at the Westgate Superbook believe the start the Red Sox have gotten off to is not a fluke, and in corresponding fashion cut their opening 40/1 odds down to 20/1.
+Similarly, over the American League, the AL Central-leading Chicago White Sox have watched their opening odds of 12/1 move to 7/1.
+The biggest surprise thus far is the Boston Red Sox, who currently sit in 2nd place in the AL East and have seen their opening odds of 40/1 slashed to 16/1.
+The oddsmakers at the Westgate Superbook believe Boston's strong start is not a fluke.

 Despite the eye-opening starts by the Mets, Giants, and Red Sox, the public money continues to back the Dodgers, White Sox, Yankees, and Padres in Las Vegas sportsbooks.
-The aforementioned clubs have surpassed preseason expectations and have witnessed the biggest plunge in their odds.
-The question bettors must answer is can they keep up their winning ways?
+The San Francisco Giants have surpassed preseason expectations and have witnessed the biggest plunge in their odds.
+Will the upstart Giants keep up their winning ways all season?

-Over in the American League, expectations were high on Minnesota heading into 2021, but the sportsbooks believe the Twins will not be able to recover and have adjusted their odds from 20/1 up to 300/1.
+Over in the American League, the expectations were high on Minnesota heading into 2021.
+The sportsbooks, however, believe the Twins will not recover from their awful start in the AL Central and have adjusted their odds from 20/1 up to 60/1.

 Updated 2021 World Series Odds